Supports for businesses impacted by COVID-19

 Online Retail Scheme

 A COVID-19 Online Retail Scheme is open to retailers employing over 10 people.
 Grants ranging from €10,000 to €40,000 will be awarded under the competitive scheme to retailers seeking to improve their existing online capability.
+A number of companies have been approved under the scheme.
+A second call for applications opened on 31 August and will close at 3pm 28 September 2020.

 Help for specific industries